The most dangerous and expensive leaks are the ones that are difficult to find.

 Unfortunately, hidden slab leaks can be very difficult to find in their early stages.
-Instead, they tend to quietly leak away for weeks, until the water starts creating problems you can actually notice.
 The earliest of these problems is often mold.
-As leaked water sits, mold begins to use it to develop in the cracks and crevices beneath your home.
+As leaked water sits, mold begins to develop in the cracks and crevices beneath your home.
 As that mold grows, it will begin to smell.
-That smell may be your earliest indication that something’s wrong.
+That musty smell may be your earliest indication that something’s wrong.

-If you’re considered you have a slab leak, follow your nose!
 Walk down to the lowest level of your home.
-See if you smell anything moldy or musty.
-If you do, start cleaning.
-See if you can find the source of the smell anywhere in the room itself.
-If you can’t, then the smell may be coming from BELOW.
+If you smell anything moldy or musty, trace the source of the smell.
+If you can’t, it may be coming from BELOW.

-If you’re considered about a sewer leak, it’s likely you’ll be able to smell… well, sewage.
+If you have a sewer leak, it’s likely you’ll be able to smell… well, sewage.
 Sewage leaks may also crack or warp the flooring in your lower levels.
 If you notice cracks in your tile, brick, or molding, then you might have a sewage leak.
-If you notice cracking and smell sewage… you should call some professionals right away.